Brewer outslugs Bangor for sixth straight softball win

 The Witches pounded out 12 hits and erased a 3-0 deficit to beat archrival Bangor 9-6 on Seniors Night at Coffin Field in the regular-season finale for both teams.

-Brewer wound up the regular season at 10-6 following its sixth straight win while the Rams fell to 11-5 while dropping its third in a row.
+Brewer wound up the regular season at 10-6 following its sixth straight win while the Rams fell to 11-5 while dropping their third in a row.

 “The girls are hitting .360 or something like that as a team,” said Estes.
 “I’m very proud of the girls.
 We started out 1-3 and I told them I really believed they were better than they were playing and that it’s not how you start the season it’s how you finish it.”